sachinraja/pdfc/README.md

 ## Cli

-To compile all files in a directory to pdfs you can use this:
+To compile all files in a directory to PDFs you can use this:

 ```shell
 pdfc src